-On March 12, 2012, the U.S. Nuclear Regulatory Commission (NRC) issued a request for information per Title 10 of the Code of Federal Regulations (10 CFR), Subpart 50.54(f) (50.54(f) letter) to all power reactor licensees and holders of construction permits in active or deferred status.
+On March 12, 2012, (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12053A340), the U.S. Nuclear Regulatory Commission (NRC) issued a request for information per Title 10 of the Code of Federal Regulations (10 CFR), Part 50, Subpart 50.54(f) (the 50.54(f) letter) to all power reactor licensees and holders of construction permits in active or deferred status.
 The request was part of the implementation of lessons learned from the accident at the Fukushima Dai-ichi nuclear power plant.
-Enclosure 3, "Recommendation 2.3: Seismic," to the 50.54(f) letter requested licensees to conduct seismic walkdowns to identify and address degraded, nonconforming, or unanalyzed conditions using the corrective action program (CAP), verify the adequacy of monitoring and maintenance procedures, and report the results to the NRC.
+Enclosure 3, "Recommendation 2.3: Seismic" (ADAMS Accession No. ML12056A049), to the 50.54(f) letter requested licensees to conduct seismic walkdowns to identify and address degraded, nonconforming, or unanalyzed conditions using the corrective action program (CAP), verify the adequacy of monitoring and maintenance procedures, and report the results to the NRC.

-The 50.54(f) letter requested licensees to provide the following:
+The 50.54(f) letter requested licensees provide the following: